-If you are ordered to pay child support (or other support) by Income Withholding Order (IWO), we have a few things for you to keep in mind.
+If you are ordered to pay child support (or other support) by Income Withholding Order (IWO) or Income Deduction Order (IDO), we have a few things for you to keep in mind.
 We’ll start by giving you a couple of critical pieces of advice to keep your account in good standing with the court and then some general reminders and tips.

 Critical Tip #1 – Know Your Specific Obligations (in detail)